broadconn/GameJam-Noir/Defend/README.md

 # GameJam-Defend
-For this jam I'm trying to recreate a certain flavor of tower defence games, my inspiration being the WC3 "Maul TD"-style custom games.
+For this jam I'm trying to recreate the mechanics from a certain flavor of the tower defence genre, my inspiration being the WC3 custom game "Wintermaul".
-<br>In these games there is no separation between minion pathing and tower placement.
+<br>In this game there is no separation between enemy pathing and tower placement.
-<br>Minions try to take the shortest path between the start, any intermediate path points, and the end.
+<br>Enemies try to take the shortest path between the start, any intermediate path points, and the end.
-<br>Towers can be placed anywhere in this area, even disrupting the minions pathing.
+<br>Towers can be placed anywhere in the area, even disrupting enemy pathing.
-<br>This means players can strategially place their towers in such a way to maximize the time the minions are in range of their towers.
+<br>This means players can strategially place their towers in such a way to maximize the time the enemies are in range of their towers.
-<br>If the player places their towers in such a way that the minions path is blocked, the minions attack and destroy the towers until a valid path exists again.
+<br>If the player places their towers in such a way that the enemy path is blocked, the enemies attack and destroy the towers until a valid path exists again.
 <br>Buildings are typically 2x2 units wide.
-Minions only need 1 unit to move through.
+Enemies only need 1 unit to move through.

 ## Features so far
 ### Grid visualization